 Baron & Budd’s leadership role in the GranuFlo litigation

 In 2013, firm shareholder Burton LeBlanc was appointed to the leadership committee in the GranuFlo/NaturaLyte litigation, known as the Plaintiffs’ Steering Committee (PSC).
 This team of lawyers oversees all of the activity in the lawsuit and works on behalf of all consumers represented in the litigation.
-In this capacity, LeBlanc, along with Baron and Budd, represents thousands of people who have been allegedly harmed by GranuFlo use.
+In this capacity, LeBlanc, along with Baron & Budd, represents thousands of people who have been allegedly harmed by GranuFlo use.

 How can you be a part of the GranuFlo lawsuit?